Jaguars are not impressed by your cell phones.

 The research earned quick praise from experts.
 “This paper provides a valuable contribution to the field of conservation biology,” says conservation biologist Richard Schuster, a Liber Ero fellow at Carleton University, adding he is “excited to see this develop further.”
 He did note that this approach could have limitations in other parts of the world, but “it seems to be doing a good job in identifying areas of high human impact” in the study area.

-William F. Laurance, distinguished research professor at Australia’s James Cook University, one of several researchers involved in updating the Human Footprint Index, also praise the paper.
+William F. Laurance, distinguished research professor at Australia’s James Cook University, one of several researchers involved in updating the Human Footprint Index, also praised the paper.
 “It’s just one more line of evidence showing that vulnerable wildlife species need places that are free of human influence.
 We keep thinking that we can have our cake and eat it too as far as nature is concerned, and that’s just not true.
 Nature needs part of the planet just to itself.”

 That’s a message that needs to be heard, loud and clear.